 Let’s look at the risks you need to start assessing.

 Assessment of Risks – Plan Ahead

-The first thing you will want to do is assess the risks related to securing the data for your business and clients.
+The first thing you will want to do is assess the risks related to securing the data for your business and clients to ensure business continuity.

 Depending on the services you provide, annual risk assessments may be required.
 There can also be compliance requirements, such as the Payment Card Industry Data Security Standard (PCI) or the Health Insurance Portability and Accountability Act (HIPAA).
-This is as important as the environment you host.
-It involves securing your data both now and in the future.
+Ensure you are utilizing HIPAA Compliant Cloud Hosting or PCI Compliant Hosting, respectively.